Skip to main content

 What causes atopic dermatitis in adults and adolescents?

-AD is caused by a combination of genetic, environmental, and immune system factors.
+Atopic dermatitis is caused by a combination of genetic, environmental, and immune system factors.
 Skin barrier dysfunction and an overactive immune response contribute to inflammation.
 Common triggers include allergens, irritants, stress, climate changes, and hormonal fluctuations during adolescence.

 How is moderate to severe atopic dermatitis diagnosed in clinical trials?